AyanThara/HospitalApp/README.md

-Hospital booking system made using java and maven frontend html and css backend using java
+Hospital booking system
+frontend html and css
+backend using java
+Automatio using Maven